-This work is based on the research supported by the National Institute for the Humanities and Social Sciences and the International Development Research Centre, Canada.
+This work is partly based on the research supported by the National Institute for the Humanities and Social Sciences and the International Development Research Centre, Canada.

 Prof Herman Wasserman:

 Herman Wasserman is Professor of Media Studies at the University of Cape Town, South Africa and a Senior Research Associate of the Centre for Analytics and Behavioural Change.
 He holds a doctorate from the University of Stellenbosch, South Africa, and worked as a journalist before starting an academic career.
 He has published widely on media in Africa.
 His books include Tabloid Journalism in South Africa (Indiana University Press), Media, Geopolitics, and Power: A View from the Global South (University of Illinois Press) and The Ethics of Engagement: Media, Conflict and Democracy in Africa (Oxford University Press).
 He is a Fellow of the International Communication Association and an elected member of the Academy of Science of South Africa.
 His awards include a Fulbright fellowship, the Georg Foster Research Award from the Alexander von Humboldt Foundation in Germany and the Neva Prize from St Petersburg State University.
 Wasserman is Editor-in-Chief of the Annals of the International Communication Association and African Journalism Studies and Associate Editor of Communication Theory.
 He has worked with the World Health Organization, the United Nations Development Programme and the African Infodemic Response Alliance and the South African Infodemiology Task Team to counter Covid-19 disinformation.

 Dr Dani Madrid-Morales: